PasamonteG/SQLDI_Install/LOGON.md

 ![eg24](logonimages/eg24.JPG)

-It generates the JCL to submit a Full Copy database utility
+Enter S next to "u.c"

 ![eg25](logonimages/eg25.JPG)

-Keep repeating this process until you are familiar with the process and running SQL in Db2 z/OS.
+It generates the JCL to submit a Full Copy database utility

 ![eg26](logonimages/eg26.JPG)

-Ignore the code page warning.
-Press enter to continue
+You can just type "sub" to submit thiks job immediately.
+Or you can copy the JCL into an automated housekeeping suite.
+If you actuallu submit it, I think it may fail.
+You might want to get Ben to walk you through the steps to use SDSF to investigate why it failed, and then correct the problem to run it.

 ![eg27](logonimages/eg27.JPG)